 It’s important to keep sutures clean and dry.
 You should only use creams and lotions if recommended by your doctor.

 If you have any bandages or dressings, talk to the doctor or nurse about how to care for them.
 You’ll need to keep them dry, too; if they get wet, change them.
 If you can’t do that, see the doctor or nurse.

 It’s a good idea to avoid physical activities that might re-open the wound.
 Children should avoid activities such as playing in sandpits or mud, riding bikes or swimming.

 After 24 hours, you can wash the sutured area gently and quickly, either in a sink or in the shower.
 Carefully pat the stitches dry.

-It’s best not to soak the wound in a bath, go swimming or wash dishes without gloves until it has healed and the stitches have been taken out or have dissolved.
+It’s best not to soak the wound in a bath or go swimming until it has healed and the stitches have been taken out or have dissolved.

 Pain from the wound and sutures can usually be managed with simple pain relief medicine such as paracetamol.